 For the configuration of Jenkins High availability cluster, we will take an example of Jenkins as a highly available application.
 Jenkins will be installed on both active and passive machines.
 For accessing the Jenkins application from the browser, we will not use an active server or passive server IP address.
 Here we will use a virtual IP for accessing Jenkins UI, which will always point to the active server IP address.
 If the active server goes down, the virtual IP will be switched to the passive server.

 For this configuration, we will need the following hardware, software, and networking elements:

 - HA cluster for Jenkins application: we need 2 physical or virtual machines

 - Ubuntu 16.04 on both machines

 - Create both machines in the same network with active internet connectivity.

-Virtual IP: 192.168.122.10 – This will be our high availability IP.
+Virtual IP: 192.168.122.10 - This will be our high-availability IP.
 Our Jenkins application may need to point to this IP.
-This IP will be available only in the active server.
-If the active server goes down it will be switched to passive server.
+This IP will be available only on the active server.
+If the active server goes down, it will be switched to a passive server.

 Active Server: 192.168.122.124 - This will be the active server.